APIgames2/onechat-ai/README.md

 ## It is a new chat app

-In this app you can talk with chat-gpt
+In this app you can talk with your friends and chat-gpt

 # What is Chat-gpt ?